-Watson had a major break because he was friends with and had played golf with banker and golfing enthusiast David R. Forgan (1856-1931).
-David, four years older than Watson, was the son of the famous founder of Forgan Golf Club company in St. Andrews.
+Watson had a major break because he was a golfing friend in St. Andrews with with future banker and American golfing enthusiast David R. Forgan (1856-1931).
+David, four years older than Watson, was a son of the famous founder of Forgan Golf Club company in St. Andrews.
 He completed his secondary education at Madras College in St. Andrews before going to Canada and America to become a successful banker in Minneapolis and then to Chicago, where he rose to be the President of the First National Bank of Chicago